Dusteen99/LinkedListVisualizer/README.md

 # LinkedListVisualizer v.0.01
-An interactive tool to visualize how linked lists function.
+An interactive tool to visualize how linked lists work.